Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Not suitable for capital-intensive industries

-This rule of thumb does not take into account assets, debts or profits.
+This rule of thumb does not consider assets, debts, or profits.

 Industry-typical multiple for an industrial company: 1

-Calculate the value of your business by evaluating the assets you have as accurately as possible and subtracting your liabilities.
+Calculate the value of your company by evaluating the existing assets as accurately as possible and subtracting the liabilities from it.

 • Suitable for insolvent companies